Our Business Security Systems protect your

 Faster

-We can take skin temperature of individuals at a rate of one person per second
+We can take the skin temperature of individuals at a rate of one person per second.

 Smarter